-- Determine what metrics will you be primarily valued on?
+- Determine exactly what metrics will you be primarily valued on?
 Ideally in your searches, you will see what attributes were mentioned in articles discussing the acquisitions.
 Did they mention the acquired company’s revenues, # of subscribers/customers, market share, EBITDA?
-Whatever metrics are mentioned will be key value drives.
+Whatever metrics are mentioned will be key-value drives.

 - Identify factors multiple strategic buyers would value, such as new products, a distribution network, intellectual property (IP), unique location(s), financial savings, better systems/processes, permits, etc. These factors are discussed in more detail in the next section.

-To help in your business exit planning, we have identified 20 ways to build and maximize the value of your company.
-Each of these concepts are discussed in detail below.
+To help in your business exit planning, we have identified 20 ways to build and maximize the value of your business.
+Each of these concepts is discussed in detail below.